 - After 10 minutes add the pak choy or bok choy.
 Select the steam function for 2 minutes.

 - Once ready open the lid immediately (otherwise your pak choy or bok choy will overcook).
 Remove the pak choy or bok choy and chicken to separate plates.
 Spoon the risotto onto serving plates along with the pak choy or bok choy, layer over the chicken and sprinkle with a little coriander.
 Enjoy!

 Dr Jo McMillan’s Heart Health Tips

 With so many health food fads coming and going it can be difficult to understand which foods really are supporting and increasing your (and your family’s) heart health.

 Grocery shopping can be overwhelming with an array of product labels claiming health benefits, but to block out some of the noise, a good tip is to look for products which have “no added salt” or at the very least “reduced salt”on the label.
 This is important because sodium can increase the risk of heart problems and is hidden in most processed foods and products – even the ones which boast health benefits.
 So next time you pick up pre-made soup or lunchbox snacks, check the label for the added sodium.

 There are many products available to help keep your cooking as healthy as possible, such as the Philips Airfryer XXL which allows you to cook those delicious meals with no guilt, including fried chicken or hot chips.

 Eat the rainbow

-A diet high in fibre is important for your heart and overall health and the best way to increase fiber-intake is to fill meals with non-starchy fruits and vegetables.
+A diet high in fibre is important for your heart and overall health and the best way to increase fibre-intake is to fill meals with non-starchy fruits and vegetables.
 It can be a challenge to sneak vegetables in to weekly meals, particularly when cooking for children.
-A good idea is to try and include at least five different coloured vegetables a day – making sure veggies are in at least two meals helps to get you there – and a couple of different fruits throughout the day.
+A good idea is to try and include at least five different coloured vegetables a day – making sure veggies are in at least two meals helps – and a couple of different fruits throughout the day.

 Choose the best base